kungfoochris/dental-hub-web/docs/modifydelete.rst

     - if delete request is sent and then user again tries to send delete request **Response:**
-    "You already have a delete request sent for this encounter."
+    "message":"You already have a delete request sent for this encounter."

     - if user choose reason_for_deletion  "other" and keep other_reason_for_deletion field empty **Response:**
-    "You should enter the field either reason for deletion or other reason for deletion."
+    "message":"You should enter the field either reason for deletion or other reason for deletion."

 ======================